komuw/naz/documentation/sphinx-docs/introduction.rst

 For more information about all the parameters that are needed in the enqueued json object, `consult the documentation <https://github.com/komuw/naz/blob/master/documentation/config.md#2-naz-enqueued-message-protocol>`_

-| naz ships with a simple queue implementation called ``naz.q.SimpleBroker``
+| naz ships with a simple broker implementation called ``naz.q.SimpleBroker``
 | **NB:** ``naz.q.SimpleBroker`` should only be used for demo/test purposes.

-An example of using that queue;
+An example of using that broker;

 .. code-block:: python